Skip to main content

 February 2025: anh L. in Garden Grove called the office.
 Just arrived via family sponsorship, had an ITIN from the prior year's tax filing, just got his AB60 license, bought a 2018 Toyota Corolla from a private party for $14,500.
 Two major carriers (GEICO, State Farm) had already rejected the application.
 We quoted three non-standard carriers: Bristol West at $185 a month, Aspire General at $172 a month, Kemper at $198 a month (illustrative, not quotes).
 He chose Aspire because it was the cheapest and had a Vietnamese-speaking claims line.

-Six months later, with his SSN issued, we re-shopped: Mercury non-standard tier wrote him at $135 a month, saving $37 a month.
-Twelve months later, with a clean record, SSN, and a credit score of 680, Mercury standard tier wrote him at $98 a month.
+Six months later, with six months of clean California driving history, we re-shopped: Mercury non-standard tier wrote him at $135 a month, saving $37 a month.
+Twelve months later, a full year licensed and claim-free, Mercury standard tier wrote him at $98 a month.
 The twelve-month premium swing on the same driver in the same car works out to roughly $1,044 (illustrative).
 The difference between a $185 starting point and a $98 stabilized rate isn't hidden negotiation.
 It's patience plus re-shopping at the right milestones.

 What Kevin gets asked